 UMBC uses virtual permits for all parking across campus.
-The new system, which uses License Plate Recognition, will identify your vehicle by its license plate, removing the need for physical hangtags and allowing all permit holders to easily add and maintain multiple vehicles on their accounts.
+This system utilizes License Plate Recognition and will identify your vehicle by its license plate, removing the need for physical hangtags and allowing all permit holders to easily add and maintain multiple vehicles on their accounts.

 What is LPR?

 License Plate Recognition (LPR) is technology available that provides permits through the vehicle’s license plate in place of a hangtag.

 LPR will enhance the parking experience on campus by allowing us to eliminate the need for physical parking permits, enhance efficiency, and lower operating costs.